rawiriblundell/jsonprint/README.md

 And the function will also invoke `exit 1`.
 This means that you should use this basically immediately after sourcing the library, so that your code fails early.

+This obviously cannot test for a particular version or type of a command, but that might be nice e.g. `json_require gnu-tar`

 ### json_gettype()